Bring your own app

 2. Set up your Wrangler configuration

-Create a wrangler.jsonc file in your project root that defines how your application will run in both development and production.
+Create a wrangler.json file in your app root that defines how your application will run in development.

 1{